 Retailers need the power to make changes and optimize individual orders in real-time to realize the maximum benefit.
 Supply chain orchestration empowers them to tailor every order for the situation, picking the right blend of partners and services to ensure customer satisfaction every single time.

-Analytics Offer More Advantage
+Analytics Offer a Greater Advantage

 The opportunity to capture data about every order and run analysis to determine where improvements can be made is very valuable.
 Retailers may uncover reorganization possibilities that allow for more efficient use of outgoing orders and returns to ensure every truck and journey is exploited to the fullest.